What Can You Do To Protect Yourself From Scams?

 - Update your phone regularly.
 When improvements to security are made by the phone manufacturer, they send requests to update the operating system.
 Setting up automatic downloads will ensure that your phone is always updated and protected against any known issues.

-- Consider purchasing anti-virus/anti-malware/anti-spyware software for your devices.
+- Consider purchasing security software for your devices that provides anti-virus and anti-malware.

-And remember, if you are not 100% certain, it’s not worth the risk!
+And remember, if you are not 100% certain that it’s safe, it’s not worth the risk!